-AHA Foundation: Alexandra Still is a Research Assistant to Ayaan Hirsi Ali at the Hoover Institution.
+AHA Foundation: Alexandra Still is our Program and Policy Associate.
 Alex researches cultural practices that harm women and girls in the United States, such as honor violence, female genital mutilation (FGM), and child marriage.
 She also tracks state legislation that deals with these issues and collaborates with the AHA Foundation to educate legislators across the country on the harms of these cultural practices and ways to protect girls at risk.
 Recently, Alex travelled to New Hampshire and Pennsylvania where she spoke about FGM with hundreds of legislators.
 Read below about this experience in her own words.

 Alex Still: Over the past few months, female genital mutilation has become an important topic in state legislatures across the U.S., from the Northeast to the Midwest, and all the way to Hawaii.
 Consequently, I’ve had the wonderful opportunity to travel around the country and speak to state representatives about the practice.

 A nationwide movement to protect women and girls who are at risk of FGM has emerged following the first federal prosecution of FGM in the country.
 The prosecution is scheduled to go to trial in January 2019.
 I feel fortunate to be able to provide legislators with education and resources so that they can understand this practice and the protections that legislation could provide.